jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 **General provisions concerning making of rules**

 ### 164 Matters to be taken into account in making rules
-(1) The ordinary rules made by the Minister and the emergency rules made by the Director may not be inconsistent with New Zealand's international obligations concerning land transport safety.
+(1) The ordinary rules made by the Minister and the emergency rules made by the Agency may not be inconsistent with New Zealand's international obligations concerning land transport safety.
-(2) In making a rule, the Minister or the Director (as the case may be) must have regard to, and give such weight as he or she considers appropriate in each case to, the following:
+(2) In making a rule, the Minister or the Agency (as the case may be) must have regard to, and give such weight as the Agency considers appropriate in each case to, the following:
   (a) The level of risk existing to land transport safety in each proposed activity or service:
   (b) The nature of the particular activity or service for which the rule is being established:
   (c) The level of risk existing to land transport safety in New Zealand in general: